-Falling Waters State Park is located in the northeast corner of Washington County, just a little over four miles south of downtown Chipley.
+Falling Waters State Park is located in the northeast corner of Washington County, four miles south of downtown Chipley.
 The park was initially acquired in 1962 by the Florida Board of Parks and Historic Memorials.
-After acquisition, the Board of Trustees of the Internal Improvement Fund leased the property to the Division of Recreation and Parks (DRP) for management.
+After its acquisition, the Board of Trustees of the Internal Improvement Fund leased the property to the Florida Park Service for management.

 Though the park serves many purposes, the primary function is to protect a series of sinkholes, particularly the chimney sinkhole that Florida's highest waterfall cascades into before disappearing into the park's network of terrestrial caves.
 The park also highlights the historical legacy of the region due to its ideal location and resources while providing resource-based recreation and preserving the unique natural features.